Owenm05/Grimm-Tales/README.md

 ### Executing program

-*To run the program download python 3.9 or better *then copy the code in code.py
+* To run the program download python 3.9 or better
+* then copy the code in code.py
-*finally pasteb the code into a new python file and press run
+* finally paste the code into a new python file and press run
 * Step-by-step bullets

 ## Help